Red Yeast Rice Can Lower Total Cholesterol Levels

 Red Yeast Rice

-• Studies conducted since the 1970s have shown that red yeast rice has a positive effect on
+• Studies conducted since the 1970s have shown that red yeast rice has a positive effect on total cholesterol levels

-• It may be a good idea to add red rice yeast to your diet if you have
+• It may be a good idea to add red rice yeast to your diet if you have high cholesterol

 If you’ve ever wondered why Asian people have a lower risk of heart disease than non-Asians, the answer might be red yeast rice.
 This is a type of rice that has been fermented by a type of yeast known as Monascus purpureus.
 Red yeast rice has been one of the staples of Asian diets throughout China, Japan, and other countries in the area.
-Although the Chinese have been convinced of its medicinal benefits for at least 1,000 years, Western science is only now recognizing the potential health benefits of red yeast rice.
+Although the Chinese have been convinced of its medicinal for at least 1,000 years, Western science is only now recognizing the potential health benefits of red yeast rice.

 Can Red Yeast Rice Help?